Frequently Asked Questions

 What is the Maine Studies Program?

-The Maine Studies Program at the University of Maine offers students the opportunity to learn more about Maine through graduate and undergraduate courses and degrees.
+The Maine Studies Program at the University of Maine offers students the opportunity to learn more about Maine through undergraduate courses and degrees.
 The program recognizes the value of interdisciplinary and multidisciplinary approaches to understanding historical and contemporary issues such as Maine’s economy, its environment, and the state’s diverse population and cultures.

 What undergraduate degrees do you offer?